shuvamoyadon/Kubernetes/architechture/architecture_details.md

 # Architectural Component of Kubernetes

 ## Control Plane Components :
+  ## Apiserver:
+     1. The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
+     2. The API server is the front end for the Kubernetes control plane

   ## A. Control Manager(c-m):
        1. Run multiple controllers utility.
        2. All controllers execute automation related task within a cluster.